BUYERS GUIDE - WAGONS MEDIUM

-The current-shape Mitsubishi Pajero carries on, but this monocoque, all-independent-suspension wagon is still reasonably competitive.
+The current-shape Mitsubishi Pajero carries on and this monocoque, all-independent-suspension wagon is still reasonably competitive.
 Mitsubishi has kept the Pajero in step with the Japanese medium wagon competition and the 3.2-litre diesel is still a reliable performer.

 It’s clear that there will be no Pajero replacement.
 The ute-based Pajero Sport will take over as Mitsubishi’s only large 4WD wagon, but the ageing Pajero is still with us.
 Here’s its recent history: